Tuition & Financial Aid

 Plan C: Deposit.
 Balance of account (total tuition less deposit and approved financial aid) is paid in either twelve (12) or ten (10) equal installments, which are due on the first day of each month beginning July 1, 2024 and continuing through April 2025 or June 2025.
 A $80 bookkeeping fee is charged for this plan.
 All families who elect this payment option must have payments deducted from their bank account by automatic debit through the FACTS program.

 Once you have enrolled, you may set up your payment plan online in the Financial section of the Family Portal app.

 Yes, you can afford a Banner Education!

 Did you know?
-A third of Banner families receive some sort of financial assistance to make a Banner education affordable.
-As Frederick County’s only non-sectarian non-profit independent school, we use 10% of our annual budget to support our financial aid program.
-Those funds support our diverse population of students and allow an independent school education to be within reach for those who qualify.
-Our financial aid program is not the only option.
-We have compiled a number of other resources that may be available to you.
+More than a third of Banner families receive some sort of financial assistance to make a Banner education affordable.
+As a non-sectarian non-profit independent school, we use approximately 10% of our annual budget to support our financial aid program.
+Those funds support a diverse population of students and allow an independent school education to be within reach.

 FACTS Financial Aid Program

 Banner partners with FACTS, a third party financial services company, to manage aid applications and payment plans.
 The financial aid window typically opens in the late winter/early spring for the upcoming school year.
-Applications are reviewed throughout the spring and summer until we have reached our allotment for financial aid.
-The maximum percentage of financial aid that can be awarded is 50%, though the amount of financial assistance ranges from to 10-40%.
+Applications are reviewed throughout the year based on available funds.

 How do I apply?
 The financial aid process is separate from the admissions process.
 You can apply for aid at any time, but will not be reviewed until after a student has been accepted to The Banner School.